 - Legal fees

-Items that cannot be deducted include any fees associated with refinancing the loan, fire insurance premiums, and rent.
-It is important to meet with a tax advisor to make sure you are taking all of the tax deductions you are allowed based on the sale of a rental property investment.
+Items that cannot be deducted include refinancing fees, fire insurance premiums, and rent.
+It is important to meet with a tax advisor to make sure you are taking all of your allowable tax deductions based on the sale of a rental property investment.

 Capital Gains Tax

-Ultimately, when selling rental property it is best to consult with a tax advisor to make sure you are taking advantage of all the tax deductions you are eligible for.
+Ultimately, when selling rental property, it’s wise to consult with a tax advisor to make sure you take advantage of all eligible tax deductions.